BeatrisIlieva/BeatrisIlieva/README.md

 ---

 ### 📜 Programming Certificates

-*You can open the certificate to verify its authenticity on the Software University website, by clicking or opening the link in a new tab.*
+*You can verify the certificates' authenticity on the Software University website by clicking the images or opening the links in a new tab.*

 #